WeQA: A Benchmark for Retrieval Augmented Generation in Wind Energy Domain: Introduction

-As this innovative approach gains traction within the research community and industry applications, its effectiveness and robustness must be rigorously assessed against established benchmarks to ensure its practical utility and reliability~\cite{chen2023}.
-Benchmarking is essential to establish standardized evaluation metrics and dataset that can effectively capture the nuances of text quality, coherence, factual accuracy, and relevance.
-Further, it facilitates comparison between \gls*{rag} and existing text generation methods, shedding light on its strengths, limitations, and potential areas for improvement~\cite{xiong2024}.
-A robust benchmarking framework can enable researchers and practitioners to systematically investigate the impact of various parameters, such as retrieval strategies, model architectures, and training data, on the performance of RAG~\cite{ray2023}.
+As \gls*{rag}-based \gls*{llm}s gain traction for domain-specific applications such as wind energy permitting, their effectiveness must be rigorously assessed through robust benchmarks to ensure its practical utility and reliability~\cite{chen2023}.
+Establishing high-quality benchmarks is essential to evaluate their abilities to perform regulatory-focused reasoning, accurately interpret complex \gls*{eis} documents, and support logical deductions grounded in the documents.
+Such benchmarks facilitate systematic assessment of how well \gls*{rag}-based \gls*{llm}s can handle the nuanced requirements of the domain~\cite{xiong2024}.
+A robust evaluation framework allows researchers and practitioners to investigate the impact of retrieval strategies, model architectures, and training data, on the performance of RAG, while building confidence in automated tools for critical environmental decision making~\cite{ray2023}.

-In benchmarking \gls*{rag} for text generation, it is crucial to evaluate its performance across a diverse set of questions to ensure its efficacy in handling various linguistic contexts and user intents~\cite{lyu2024}.
-A set of well curated and diverse questions enable a comprehensive assessment of \gls*{rag}'s ability to generate coherent and relevant responses across various domains, ensuring its applicability in real-world scenarios.
-To generate such questions, automated methods leveraging \gls*{nlp} techniques can be employed.
-These methods include rule-based approaches, template filling, and neural network-based models, which enable the efficient creation of diverse question sets by leveraging linguistic patterns and semantic transformations.
+In benchmarking \gls*{rag} for wind energy project permitting applications, it is crucial to evaluate its performance across a diverse set of questions that reflect the complexity and variability of real-world permitting scenarios~\cite{lyu2024}.
+A set of well curated and diverse questions enable a comprehensive assessment of \gls*{rag}'s ability to interpret \gls*{eis} documents, analyze environmental impacts, evaluate regulatory compliance, and generate coherent responses to permitting-related queries that practitioners encounter during wind energy project review processes.
+To generate such questions, automated methods leveraging \gls*{nlp} techniques can be employed, including rule-based approaches that capture language patterns from relevant documents, template filling methods that incorporate wind energy terminologies, and neural network-based models that can efficiently create diverse question sets by leveraging the semantic relationships inherent in \gls*{eis} and other documents related to wind energy projects.